Call us

 You should start planning your endowment life insurance policy in advance and at an early age so that you can time the fulfilment of your goals well with the lump sum benefits received on maturity.
 By choosing a policy term and premium payment option of your choice, you can sync your goals perfectly with your savings.

-Since an endowment life insurance policy is quite flexible, you should compare different plan options, policy terms and other benefits to check which endowment plan will be most suitable for you.
-If you have long-term goals, then be sure to choose a policy term that will enable you to accumulate your wealth over the long term.
+Since an endowment life insurance policy is quite flexible, you should compare different plan options, policy terms and other benefits to check which endowment plan will be suitable for you.
+If you have long-term goals, then be sure to choose a policy term that will enable you to accumulate capital over the long term.

-To ensure that the premium payments do not become a hassle and you are able to manage all your other expenses during the policy term, opt for a premium payment term, mode and policy term that lets you decide how to create your savings fund while keeping the premiums affordable and reasonable.
+To ensure that the premium payments do not become a hassle and you can manage all your other expenses during the policy term, opt for a premium payment term, mode and policy term that let you decide how to create your savings fund while keeping the premiums affordable and reasonable.

-Optional riders are always good for your endowment plan as they cater to specific emergencies such as accidental disability and critical illnesses.
-Look for adequate rider options so that you can choose the ones that are most useful in enhancing the coverage of your endowment plan.
+Optional riders1 are always good for your endowment plan as they cater to specific emergencies, such as accidental disability and critical illnesses.
+Look for adequate rider options so that you can choose the ones that are useful in enhancing the coverage of your endowment plan.

 What is an endowment plan?